project-chip/connectedhomeip/src/darwin/CHIPTool/README.md

     2. Select your Personal Team in the "Team" dropdown.

     3. Change the bundle identifier from `com.chip.CHIPTool` to something unique, like `com.chip.CHIPTool-username`.
-These bundle IDs get resvered for a short amount of time and so it's best to use something only you might think of to avoid conflicts (you'll see that the default bundle ID does not work if you skip this step).
+These bundle IDs get reserved for a short amount of time and so it's best to use something only you might think of to avoid conflicts (you'll see that the default bundle ID does not work if you skip this step).